abir045/visa-navigator-client/README.md

 VITE_storageBucket
 VITE_messagingSenderId
 VITE_appId
 After that load these variables useing dotenv.
-And you are good to go
+And you are good to go and hit npm run dev.